foca13/AIDL_2019_project/README.md

 ![alt][experiment_table]

-## Conclusion
+## Conclusions
 All the networks that used SGD were able to train.
+Increasing the weight decay and adding data augmentation was not sufficient to avoid overfitting and generalize well, although adding a dropout of 0.5 and 0.6 solved this problem for the siamese + deicision networks.
+Running longer experiments with different dropout values could help improve the overall accuracy (validation and test) for this type of network.
+Models that used Adam as optimizer did not train properly, most likely due to bad code implementation.
+Regarding the cosine similarity network, running longer experiments with serveral parameter tunnings could help determine the effectiveness of such network properly, and would allow for a fair comparison with the siamese + decision network.

 [experiment_1_loss]: https://github.com/foca13/AIDL_2019_project/blob/master/results/Decision_network_SGD_loss_2.png "loss decision SGD no data augmentation"
 [experiment_1_acc]: https://github.com/foca13/AIDL_2019_project/blob/master/results/Decision_network_SGD_accuracy_2.png "accuracy decision SGD no data augmentation"